 September 23, 2016

-Dedications to be held for new Beck's spaces in Purdue College of Agriculture
+Dedications held for new Beck's spaces in Purdue College of Agriculture

 WEST LAFAYETTE, Ind. – Two newly renovated spaces will provide state-of-the-art learning environments for Purdue University students in Agricultural Economics and Agronomy this fall.